 The Group conducts its impairment testing by determining the recoverable amount for an asset, a cash-generating unit or groups of cash-generating units.
-The recoverable amount of an asset, a cash-generating units is the higher of its fair value less costs of disposal and its value-in-use.
+The recoverable amount of an asset, a cash-generating unit or groups of cash-generating units is the higher of its fair value less costs of disposal and its value-in-use.
 The recoverable amount is compared to the asset's, cash-generating unit's or groups of cash-generating units' carrying value.
-If the recoverable amount for the asset, cash-generating unit or groups of cash-generating units carrying value, the asset is considered impaired and is written down to its recoverable amount.
+If the recoverable amount for the asset, cash-generating unit or groups of cash-generating units is less than its carrying value, the asset is considered impaired and is written down to its recoverable amount.
 Impairment losses are presented in cost of sales, research and development expenses or selling, general and administrative expenses in the consolidated income statement, except for impairment losses on goodwill, which are presented in other operating expenses.